toptensoftware/flashy/flashy/README.md

 change this.

-You can combine reboot strings with sending an image in which case the reboot string will be sent and the device monitored until it's ready to accept the image upload.
+You can combine reboot strings with sending an image in which case the reboot string will be sent and once the bootloader is running again the image will be uploaded.

 eg: Reboot the device, and then send kernel7.hex